Updated: June 20, 2024

 High Energy Bills

-If your heating and cooling costs are consistently higher than usual, it could be a sign that your attic insulation is no longer performing effectively.
-Inadequate insulation forces HVAC systems to work harder to maintain comfortable temperatures, leading to increased energy consumption and higher bills.
+If your heating and cooling costs are consistently higher than usual, it could be a sign that your attic insulation is no longer performing properly.
+Poor insulation forces HVAC systems to work harder to maintain comfortable temperatures, leading to increased energy usage and higher bills.

 Uneven Temperatures in Rooms

-Rooms that feel noticeably colder in winter or hotter in summer than other parts of the house can indicate poor insulation.
-This is especially common in rooms directly below the attic, where heat loss or gain can be significant if the attic insulation is inadequate.
+Rooms that feel colder in winter or hotter in summer than other parts of the house can be a sign of poor insulation.
+This is common in rooms directly below the attic, where heat loss or gain can be significant if the attic insulation is insufficient.

 Ice Dams